roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-09 ****** byJust_Plain_Bob© School was school -- never any change -- the instructors drone on and on, assign homework and reading assignments and wait for the next bunch of students when the hour is up.
+School was school -- never any change -- the instructors drone on and on, assign homework and reading assignments and wait for the next bunch of students when the hour is up.
 The students sit through boring lectures from people who don't seem to have any connection to the real world outside the school doors and then move on to the next classroom.

  No one joined me for lunch even though I saw both Angie and Nancy there,